 First up, we’ve got Alchemy by Rory Sutherland.
 Now, remember, this isn’t a formal book review as such, though we do sometimes do those.
 Because, while this is a very interesting book, it’s not without its issues.

-To set the scene, he’s a well-known advertising guy, being Vice Chairman of Ogilvy.
+To set the scene, he’s a well-known advertising guru, being Vice Chairman of the advertising agency, Ogilvy.
 And if we remember, rightly, he set up and lead the behavioural science and psychology arm of that business.

 We first came across him in this well-known Ted talk, where he tells a great anecdote about customers stealing the salt and pepper pots on Virgin Airlines.
 And Virgin making this a positive thing.
 It’s worth a watch of the video, because the book is full of similar anecdotes and unexpected and unusual bits of knowledge.